Kuranda, the Village in the rainforest.

 16. Capture the Barron Falls in all its glory

 17. Ride an ATV quad bike through the rainforest.
-For thrills and spills go with Down and Dirty Quads and for a more relaxed journey through tropical fruit orchards and rainforest check out Barron Falls Estate
+For a rainforest adventure mixed with thrills, spills, tropical fruit orchards and the rainforest undergrowth check out Kuranda Rainforest Journeys

-18. Watch an indigenous cultural performance at Tjapukai or Rainforestation, put your hand up to go on stage and learn to shake a leg!
+18. Watch an indigenous cultural performance at Rainforestation, put your hand up to go on stage and learn traditional dancing.

 19. Say hello to a Cassowary in the rainforest

-20. Cuddle a Koala or kiss a baby Crocodile at Koala Gardens or Rainforestation
+20. Cuddle a Koala or kiss a baby Crocodile at Kuranda Koala Gardens or Rainforestation

 Self-Drive Kuranda Tours